 The Centre is headed by former UN Assistant-Secretary General Professor Ramesh Thakur, who works with an advisory group led by ANU Chancellor Professor Gareth Evans.

-The Centre is funded by the Australian Government, through the Department of Foreign Affairs and Trade, and the ANU, with financial support also from the government of Switzerland and the Simons Foundation.
+The Centre is funded by the Australian Government, through the Department of Foreign Affairs and Trade, and the ANU, with financial support also from the government of Switzerland and The Simons Foundation, Canada.
 It works in partnership with the Geneva Centre for Security Policy (GCSP) and the Stockholm International Peace Research Institute (SIPRI).